APPLY TO MESSIAH

 • Archaeology of Greece (delivered on-site in Greece)

-Current Projects
+Current Research

 • Archaeologies of the Early Christian World: History, Practice, Vision, Oxford University Press, in preparation.

 • Pyla-Koutsopetria II: Excavation at an Ancient Coastal Town, with M. Hadjicosti, W.R.
 Caraher and R.S.
 Moore, and with contributions by M. Andrioti, D. DeForest, P.N.
 Kardulias, S. Lepinski, D. Nakassis, B.R.
-Olson, and D. Reese, under final preparation.
+Olson, and D. Reese, in final preparation.

 Books and Edited Works

-Recent Papers and Publications
+Recent Papers and Articles

 • "From Corinthian Twilight to the Busy Countryside: Remaking the Landscapes, Monuments, and Religion of the Late Antique Corinthia,” with William Caraher.
 In Korinth II: Das römische Korinth, edited by C. Auffarth in collaboration with S. Krauter, 365–390.
 Civitatum Orbis MEditerranei Studia, Vol. 7.
 Tübingen: Mohr Siebeck, 2024.